Gigio-Bagigio/fasky/README.md

 !!! the keys repetition is blocked by "noreps.exe" a c++ script that block alphanumeric keys (if they are pressed individually, then it does not block repetition if ctrl or other keys are also pressed), i will publish the code soon, now there is the base64 code of the exe in norepsText.py !!!

 !!!
-TO RUN THE CODE YOU NEED TO RUN auto5.py !!!!
+TO RUN THE CODE YOU NEED TO RUN app.py for the desktop manager + the keyboard functions, faskyMain for only the keyboard functions !!!!
 ## Features

 ### Core FASKY Functions (app.py)